zackw/pinebook-pro-keyboard-updater/firmware/src/README.md

 ## Keymaps

 The `keymaps/*.c` files contain individual keymaps that declare the key type/keycode, and function arrays that can used to customise the function layer.
-The address that this array is being assigned to is important. **Only ANSI keyboards are supported currently** There a couple of helpers that have been written to make configuring keymaps easier:
+The address that this array is being assigned to is important. **Only ANSI keyboards are supported currently**.
+There a couple of helpers that have been written to make configuring keymaps easier:

- * `R(n)`: regular keycode (see below) - `KC_` gets prefixed to `n`
+ * `R(n)`: regular keycode (see below) - `KC_` gets prefixed to `n`,
     e.g. only use `A` here to get `KC_A`
  * `M(n)`: modifier using the bits of the USB spec (see below)
  * `F(n)`: function key - only one is implemented currently, so use `F(0)`